 - The University assumes no responsibility for the care and protection of vehicles or their contents while the vehicle is on property owned, leased or otherwise controlled by the University.

-The Manager shall publish on the UMKC Parking Operations website the policy of the University of Missouri-Kansas City with reference to motor vehicles, the responsibility of those who operate motor vehicles, and the rules and regulations together with such other matters relating thereto as may be deemed proper.
+The Director shall publish on the UMKC Parking and Transportation website the policy of the University of Missouri-Kansas City with reference to motor vehicles, the responsibility of those who operate motor vehicles, and the rules and regulations together with such other matters relating thereto as may be deemed proper.

 - Any student attending the University of Missouri-Kansas City may possess and operate a motor vehicle and must comply with the Parking and Traffic Regulations.